 top of page

-The garden was completely cleared, including removal of the conservatory, coal hole, borders, lawn and fences.
-The design divides the space with a large raised bed, which has the additional function of supporting the built-in bench.
-This division means each area links efficiently and creates space through interest and variety.
-The U shape bench can seat up to 12 people with space for a central fire pit.
-The family also has a large folding circular table and 2 chairs to convert this into a dining area.
-There is a huge canopy which covers the entire seating area - vital as this garden is a south facing sun trap and gets very hot.
-Part of the raised bed is actually a tiled dip pool so you can either sit on the bench with your feet over the side or just get in and cool off!
-This pool feeds a waterfall down to a smaller wildlife pond where reeds and grasses filter and clean the water, before returning it to the dip pool.
-This means no chemicals are required.
-Also catering for wildlife is planting under the benches and a huge selection of bee friendly perennials against a backdrop of structural shrubs for winter.
+The conservatory, coal hole, borders, lawn and fences were all removed.
+A large raised bed splits the space and supports the built-in bench which seats up to 12.
+The family also has a large folding circular table and 2 chairs to convert this for dining.
+A huge canopy covers this area, vital as this south facing garden gets very hot.
+Part of the raised bed is a tiled dip pool so you can sit with your feet over the side or just get in and cool off!
+This feeds a waterfall to a smaller wildlife pond where reeds and grasses filter and clean the water, before returning it clean with no chemicals.

 Before photos below